Sedalia, Missouri, December 1895

 By the time the train pulled into Sedalia, it was nearly dark.
-The traveling minstrel shows that made stops all through the tourist season, they was long gone.
-Wouldn’t be back until spring.
-That was fine by me.
-I wasn’t lookin’ for work.
-I had me a fine gig, just a few weeks off, all the way in New York City.
-Strap didn’t mind telling just about anybody who’d listen how New York was the answer to a poor man’s prayers.
-With enough talent and a little bit of luck, no telling how far you might go.
-Me, I was plenty happy to ride on the coattails of Mr. Ben Harney, the young Kentuckian fast making a name for himself as the Originator of Ragtime.
+The traveling minstrel shows that made stops all through the tourist season were long gone.
+They wouldn’t be back until spring.
+That was fine by Strap Hill.
+He wasn’t looking for work, not with a fine engagement just a few weeks off in New York City.
+Strap didn’t mind telling just about anybody who’d listen how New York was the answer to a poor man’s prayer.
+With a good ring shout and a little bit of luck, no telling how far you might go.
+As for him, he was plenty happy to ride on the coattails of Mr. Ben Harney, the young Kentuckian fast making a name for himself as the Originator of Ragtime.

-Standin’ on the platform, I took me a moment to admire the view.
-The last rays of sun poured gold as honey on the rolling hills of central Missouri.
+Standing on the platform, Strap took a minute to admire the view, the last rays of sun pouring like golden honey on the rolling hills of central Missouri.
 It was fine farmland.
-I remember thinking a man could probably make a half-decent living there, if he was of a mind to get his hands dirty.
+A man could probably make a half-decent living there, if he was of a mind to get his hands dirty.
 But that wasn’t the life for Strap.
 No sir!
 His sights were set on making it big.
 Money was the answer to everything, and he was about to get himself a whole bunch of it, just as fast as he could.

-I glanced real quick toward the half-open door but kept walking, chuckling to myself.
-I ain’t never had no illusions about being a ladies’ man.
-If they was writing me up for some “Wanted” poster, here’s what they’d say: short and wiry, black as pitch, nose flat and wide as a pancake, and a big, empty space between his two front teeth.
-No, I ain’t never been handsome, even back then when I was young.
-Still, I figured I’d have plenty of opportunities with the ladies once I got to New York, after I’d made a name for myself as Ben Harney’s sideman.
+He glanced toward the half-open door but kept walking, chuckling to himself.
+He had no illusions about being a ladies’ man.
+He imagined how they might write him up for some Wanted poster back in Memphis: Be on the lookout for Strap Hill, short and wiry, black as pitch, nose wide and flat as a pancake, a big gap between his two front teeth.
+Not the prettiest picture, but still he figured he’d have plenty of opportunities with the ladies once he got to New York, after he made a name for himself as Ben Harney’s sideman.

-By the time I hit the center of town, it was like a whole different place.
-The doors to the pool halls and honkytonks was thrown wide open, lights glowing and sounds of piano music filtering onto the street.
+By the time Strap hit the center of town, it was like a whole different place.
+The doors to the pool halls and honkytonks were thrown wide open, lights glowing and sounds of piano music filtering onto the street.

 “Whiskey.”
-I settled onto a high stool, unbuttoning my coat and shoving my suitcase under my boots.
+Strap settled onto a high stool, unbuttoned his coat and shoved his suitcase under his boots.
 “Who’s playing tonight?”

 “Whoever show up, I reckon.”